-During the winter season (November to March), rangers present a wide variety of walks, talks and evening programs about Death Valley's cultural and natural history.
+During the winter season (November through mid-April), rangers present a wide variety of walks, talks and evening programs about Death Valley's cultural and natural history.
 This visitor center is open from 8 a.m to 5 p.m.
 For more information, call (760) 786-3200.
 Ranger programs are listed at nps.gov/deva.